GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

 = 1.6.0 =
 * Feature: The renderer now supports transposing.
-So then every column is a row, and vica versa.
+So every column is a row, and vica versa.
 * Feature: Added a date range filter.
 Also included as `start_date` and `end_date` query_parameters.
 * Feature: Added a "download" link per form on the Forms page.
 Less clicks for that file!
 * Feature: Hide a row by hooking into `gfexcel_renderer_hide_row`.
-Checkout FAQ for more info.
+Checkout the FAQ for more info.
 * Enhancement: All separable fields are handled as such, except for checkboxes.
 Made no sense.
-* Enhancement: Product and calculation have some specific rending on single field for clearity.
+* Enhancement: Product and calculation have some specific rendering on single field for clearity.
-* Enhancement: Now supports Gravity Forms Chained Selects.
+* Enhancement: Now supports *Gravity Forms Chained Selects*.
 * Enhancement: Quering entries in smaller sets to avoid massive database queries that can choke a database server.
-* Enhancement: Added a `gfexcel_output_search_criteria` to customize the search_criteria for requests.
+* Enhancement: Added a `gfexcel_output_search_criteria` filter to customize the `search_criteria` for requests.
 * Bugfix: Downloading files didn't work on iOS.
 * Info: PHP 5.6 is no longer actively supported.
 Will probably still work; but 7.1 is the new minimum.
+* Info: Launched a (first version) documentation site!
+Checkout http://gfexcel.doeken.org

 = 1.5.5 =
 * Enhancement: Date fields now export the date according to it's field setting.